 What is—well, you choose: What is justice?
 What is knowledge?
 What is virtue?
 What is love?

-Many such questions are probably unanswerable or at least unanswerable in any way that is satisfying.
-Any answer that is accurate is also likely to be so general as to be vacuous.
+Many such questions are probably unanswerable or at least unanswerable in any way that is profitable.
+Any answer that’s accurate also is likely to be so general as to be vacuous.

 That certainly seems to be the case with another popular “What is …?” question, namely “What is art?”